Glenn Burke: Life after Major League Baseball and legacy

-In 1999, Major League Baseball player Bill Bean revealed his homosexuality, only the second Major League player to do so.
+In 1999, Major League Baseball player Billy Bean revealed his homosexuality, only the second Major League player to do so.
 Unlike Burke, who came out to teammates while he was still an active player, Bean revealed himself four years after his retirement in 1995, the year Burke died.
+The two players are commemorated in an exhibit at Dodger Stadium that was added in 2026.

 On August 2, 2013, Burke was among the first class of inductees into the National Gay and Lesbian Sports Hall of Fame.
+He was inducted into the Baseball Reliquary's Shrine of the Eternals in 2015.

 In July 2014, Major League Baseball announced plans to honor Burke at the 2014 All-Star Game, in Minneapolis, doing so as part of a pregame press conference on July 15, 2014.
 The Fox broadcast in the United States did not mention Burke.

 On June 17, 2015, the Oakland Athletics honored Burke as part of Athletics Pride Night.
 Burke's brother, Sydney, threw the ceremonial first pitch at the game.
 On June 4, 2021, the Athletics renamed their annual Pride Night in Burke's honor, with the first rechristened Glenn Burke Pride Night to be held a week later on June 11.

-Burke was inducted into the Baseball Reliquary's Shrine of the Eternals in 2015.
+The Dollop podcast covered Burke's story on its January 9, 2017 episode.

-Burke's story is the focus of the January 9, 2017 episode of The Dollop podcast.
+In 2026, the Dodgers unveiled a permanent memorial at Dodger Stadium honoring Burke and Billy Bean.

 Burke is one among many commemorated in the AIDS Quilt.